 A Failure to Keep Patient Medical Information Private

-Medical professionals all know that they should never discuss any of their patients' medical history with anyone else.
-If you share medical information about any of your patients to anyone besides the dentist, you’re putting yourself at risk of facing an angry patient and a lawsuit.
+Medical professionals all know that they should never discuss any of their patient’s medical history with anyone else.
+If you share medical information about any of your patients with anyone besides the dentist, you’re putting yourself at risk.
+You will be facing an angry patient and a lawsuit.
 Take that extra step to protect yourself against this mistake.

 Failing to Inform Your Patient About Other Treatment Options